picortex/bitframe/docs/pimonitor/sdk/ReadMe.md

 ### [PiMonitorReactScope](../../../pi-monitor/pi-monitor-sdk/client/react/src/main/kotlin/pimonitor/PiMonitorReactScope.kt)

-The PiMonitorReactScope is basically a wrapper of different [UIScope](../../../bitframe-sdk/client/core/src/commonMain/kotlin/bitframe/client/UIScope.kt) which are meant to be used in a react application.
+The PiMonitorReactScope is basically a wrapper of different [UIScope](../../../bitframe-sdk/client/core/src/commonMain/kotlin/bitframe/client/UIScope.kt)s which are meant to be used in a react applications.
 These scopes (that are specifically targeting react) also happen to implement [ReactUIScope](../../../bitframe-sdk/client/react/src/main/kotlin/bitframe/client/ReactUIScope.kt) to make it easy to use from react.

+Bellow is a list of scopes available the PiMonitorReactScope

+- #### SignInScope

+PiMonitor's uses Bitframe's SignInScope.
+Click [here](../../bitframe/sdk/SignInScope.md) to learn more about Bitframe's SignInScope